Dictatorship of Alfredo Stroessner: Overthrow

-Paraguay had entered the 1980s less isolated, rural, and backward than it had traditionally been, but more than half of the population was still rural.
+Paraguay had entered the 1980s less isolated and rural than it had traditionally been, but more than half of the population was still rural.
 Political and social structures remained inflexible, but Paraguayans had changed their world views and their perceptions of themselves.
 1983 elections and 1988 elections were manipulated to deliver nearly 90% of the votes for Stroessner, while maintaining the fiction of a multiparty system.

 On 3 February 1989, Stroessner was overthrown in a military coup headed by General Andrés Rodríguez.
 He went into exile in Brazil, where he died in 2006.
 At the time of his death, Stroessner was the defendant in several human rights cases in Paraguay.

 Rodríguez won the presidency in a multi-party election held in May 1989 to complete Stroessner's term, in which the Colorado Party also dominated the Congress.
 In the aftermath of the coup, one of the immediate results was that rural Paraguayans occupied unused lands "claimed by the state, the Stroessner family and its cronies, and foreign investors."
 They set up huts and cleared land to grow staples of manioc and corn.
 "They were soon followed by thousands more.
 By mid-1990, observers and representatives of the occupants estimated that roughly 19,000 families had claimed lands totaling over 360,000 hectares."
 This happened mostly in the eastern and northern border departments, a frontier zone, but it occurred in other rural areas as well.
 At the time, 2.06 million people of the 4.1 million total population were still rural.

 In the newly created municipal elections of 1991, opposition candidates won several major urban centers, including Asunción.
 As president, Rodríguez instituted political, legal, and economic reforms and initiated a rapprochement with the international community.